Gérard Hoarau

-Gérard Hoarau (7 December 1950 – 29 November 1985) was an exiled opposition leader from Seychelles.
-He was head of the Movement for the Resistance (Mouvement Pour La Resistance, MPR), that sought the peaceful overthrow of France-Albert René, who had come to power on 5 June 1977 in a coup d'état.
-The opposition was based in London.
-He was assassinated on 29 November 1985 by an unidentified gunman on the doorstep of his home in Edgware, in North London.
+Gérard Hoarau (7 December 1950 – 29 November 1985) was Seychellois opposition politician who led the Movement for the Resistance (Mouvement pour la Résistance, MPR), a London-based exile group that sought the peaceful overthrow of France-Albert René, who had come to power on 5 June 1977 in a coup d'état.

+Hoarau was assassinated on 29 November 1985 by an unidentified gunman on the doorstep of his home in Edgware, in North London.

 Career

-Hoarau was a very bright and highly educated young Seychellois with a degree in philosophy and theology from a prestigious Italian university.
+Hoarau was an educated young Seychellois with a degree in philosophy and theology from an Italian university.
 Consequently, he was fluent in Latin and Italian, as well as in English and French.

 After independence he worked as special assistant to President James Mancham at State House, as head of the nascent foreign ministry.
 He was also a great footballer and gained many caps for the Seychelles National Team.
 Hoarau opposed the creation of the one-party state and the decision by Rene to close down all football clubs in Seychelles and plan the incarceration of all youngsters reaching the age of sixteen into political education camps for two years, which Rene called the National Youth Service (NYS).

 Hoarau was targeted by the new regime.
 The targeting became more evident after the school children demonstration in October 1979 against the National Youth Service.

 On 15 November 1979, Hoarau and 100 others were rounded up by the police and held incommunicado without charge or trial at the Union Vale Prison guarded by young Seychellois soldiers led by Tanzanian troops.
 When he was released nine months later, he was placed under house arrest until he was escorted by security police out of the country.
 Hoarau then moved to South Africa.